Estevenson1994/Clothes-Store/README.md

 ### Data Storage

-This application uses data stored as a hash constant.
+This application uses data stored as an array of hashes, stored in a constant.
 This can be found in the folder [data](https://github.com/Estevenson1994/Clothes-Store/tree/master/data).
 This was chosen to Mock out the database interaction and to replicate how the data would be return if a postgres database was used.
 Therefore, with further development, a database can implemented without having to change the code.

 This folder also contains the file [data_setup.rb](https://github.com/Estevenson1994/Clothes-Store/blob/master/data/data_setup.rb) which tells the program which data use, depending on which environment it is running, e.g. test or production.
 Therefore the production data is not altered when running tests.